 Raise Up San Diego is a broad community coalition fighting for economic justice.
 CPI is an active member and lead convener of the coalition.
 Raise Up organizes and supports working people who want to speak up for fair wages, safe working conditions, safety net services, and accessible and affordable housing and transit.
 The coalition was a major force in the successful passage of a San Diego minimum wage increase, which took effect in July 2016 and rose to $11.50 per hour in January 2017.
 It works alongside the Fight for 15 movement for livable wages and collective bargaining rights for fast-food workers.
 Visit www.raiseupsd.org for more details

 The Community Budget Alliance is a coalition of local organizations that seeks to change the way the City of San Diego makes budgetary decisions, so that the budget is more equitable for low-income neighborhoods that have been historically neglected.
 The coalition focuses on advocating for infrastructure funding and policy changes that improve the quality of life of individuals, families, and communities.
 One aim is to increase effective and coordinated public participation in the city budget process by training community leaders in budgetary methods and developing budget proposals that reflect community priorities.
-CPI spearheaded creation of the alliance in 2012.
-Visit www.communitybudgetalliance.org for more details
+CPI spearheaded creation of the alliance in 2012. www.cpisandiego.org/cba

 Partnership for Progress (P4P) is dedicated to strengthening the San Diego not-for-profit community to improve the region’s civic and economic inclusion of most vulnerable residents.
 The partnership unifies not-for-profit organizations with businesses, community associations, labor unions, and local academic institutions.
 CPI wrote the original proposal to create the partnership and has been an active partner since its inception.
 Areas of focus include organizations working with people impacted by the criminal justice system, immigrants, and low-wage workers.